minormakerslab/minormakerslab/about.md

 This minor challenges you to think critically about the way you make and design.
 You acquire hands-on knowledge and skills that enable you to experience how things might be made differently and discover alternatives to reduce the environmental impact of man-made things.

-_IMPORTANT NOTE:_Will will once again be joining the international [BioDesign Challenge](biodesignchallenge.org/) as part of the 2022 minor that starts in February.
-The program will stay largely the same, continuing the emphasis on the do's, don'ts and dilemmas of working with living organisms and synthetic biology as design material.

 ## Making today
 In the throw-away culture that dominates contemporary society it has become the new normal, for makers and consumers alike, to buy (semi-manufactured) products cheaply and conveniently and easily discard them.
 For example, many people find it easier to buy a new phone instead of repairing it.
 This is partly due to the non-transparency of the object, the lack of knowledge about its material structure, the complexity of its inner workings, and the system(s) in which it is embedded, which discourage altering, hacking and repairing.
 This discrepancy between making and consuming is also visible in other industries such as automobiles, electronics and fashion.
 We lose foundational knowledge of all the things involved in making something from scratch, what materials can do, and how we might connect, disconnect and (re)shape things, as high-tech innovation transforms fabrication processes into complex global systems.